Maria's Cookbook

 • 2 tablespoons chopped fresh parsley

-• Salt and freshly ground black pepper to taste
+• Salt and freshly ground black pepper

-3. Add the garlic and red pepper flakes (if using) to the skillet.
+3. Add the garlic and pepper flakes and sauté 30 seconds, until fragrant.

 Tags: calamari